-The use of optical fiber for wired-based digital communication has been preferred over electrical cabling or copper-based wires because of numerous advantages.
-It is also important to highlight the fact that the advantages of fiber optics stem from the advantages of optical fiber.
-Hence, fiber optics represents a more advanced form of digital communication than electrical transmission.
+infrastructures.
+It is imperative to underscore the fact that the advantages of fiber optics stem from the advantages of optical fiber.
+Hence, based on this, fiber optics represents a more advanced form of wired digital communication than electrical transmission.

 1. Suitable For High-Bandwidth Applications